peytoncordero/DRI25/html-css.md

 ### What Should You See?

 The heading should appear at the top of the page, followed by the paragraph text.
 The heading text should be larger.
 The title should appear in the browser window tab.
+The organization of the page and display should follow the standard conventions of HTML.

 ![Image of the boiler example above rendered in Google Chrome](/images/html-css/boiler-example.png)